keymanapp/keyman/web/README.md

 Before running unit tests on KeymanWeb, first run `./build.sh` according to the instructions above.

 Once the build is complete, running `npm test` will run the unit testing suite on your local machine in-browser.
 Alternatively, see `unit_tests/test.sh`, which the former command executes.

+### Debugging Unit Test
+1. During development, to run a specific unit test, change the `it` to `it.only`.
+2. From this directory, run `./unit_tests/test.sh -debug`
+3. When the browser halts, click the "Debug" button which opens a new debugging tab.
+4. In the Dev console, you can set a breakpoint in your test and refresh the page to debug